raspberrypilearning/lego-robot-car/en/step_2.md

 --- task ---

 Remove the two lines of code that make the motors run for 10 seconds, and add these two functions.
+The `start()` function works differently to the `run` functions of the LEGO motors, so they will run together this time.

 --- code ---
 ---